 Some of the questions I will ask during our first conversation, or you can answer them in the contact form when enquiring about a commission, are.

-- Type of materials you want to be incorporated into the design
+• Type of materials you want to be incorporated into the design

-- Wood tones – light wood vs. darker-colored woods
+• Wood tones – light wood vs. darker-colored woods

-- metals
+• metals

-- glass
+• glass

-- if you can include pictures of these items, that would be helpful
+• if you can include pictures of these items, that would be helpful

-- If you can send a picture of the room where the new piece is going, that would help me visualize where it is going and the style of the room’s decor
+• If you can send a picture of the room where the new piece is going, that would help me visualize where it is going and the style of the room’s decor

-- The general size of a piece,
+• What is the general size of a piece,

-- how many people do you want to fit around a table?
+• How many people do you want to fit around a table?

-- King or queen-size bed
+• King or queen-size bed

-- Anything else you think I would find helpful or want me to know about the project
+• Is there anything else you think I would find helpful or want me to know about the project

 Step 3: Paying The Design Deposit